vincentrramos/ssr2026/README.md

 Some appendix tables and figures are currently commented out in `4_analysis.do`.
 Uncomment those blocks to reproduce the corresponding appendix materials.

-## Citation and licence
+## License and Citation

+The replication code in this repository is released under the MIT License.
+See the `LICENSE` file for details.

+The license applies only to the code and documentation in this repository.
+The underlying survey data are not redistributed here and remain subject to the access conditions and terms of use of the original data provider.

-Please cite the associated article when using this replication package.
+Please cite the associated article when using this replication package:

 Ramos, V. J., & Berrington, A. (2026).
 Employment stability and social origin: Cumulative advantages in young adults’ homeownership and financial asset accumulation. *Social Science Research, 137*, 103369.